evedes/.dotfiles/arch/docs/install-log.md

 Type `archinstall` and follow installer instructions.

 - Choose hyprland as the Desktop compositor/window manager.
-- Add the packages: vim and firefox
+- Add the packages: vim, firefox, unzip and google-chrome

 ## CONFIGURE THE SYSTEM